THIS LIVE CLASS RUNS MAY 16-JUN 12, 2022

 The course includes:

-– Weekly live sessions (idea workshopping, live Q&As with me and my agents, writing hour sessions and more)
+– EIGHT live sessions to supplement the daily lessons (idea workshopping, live Q&As with me and my agents, writing hour sessions, a memoir Q&A with Beth Kephart and more)

 – Direct access to me every weekday in our private Facebook group to answer any questions you have along the way, and offer my input and insight as you shape your proposal

 – Interviews with industry specialists (including literary agents, PR & Marketing professionals, and authors)

 – Visualisations and meditations to help with confidence and connecting to your book